 Out site is especially suitable for kids, and we hold many events for children.
 However, we do not provide child-care on site and we expect you to be responsible for your children on site at all times.

 A safer space is intended to be free of bias, conflict, criticism, or potentially threatening actions, ideas, or conversations for marginalized people.
 People who are marginalized need their own spaces in which they can be free from the marginalization that permeate every other societal space we occupy like racism, sexism, homophobia, transphobia, etc. Oppressed people need spaces where they can be free from the stereotypic gaze – where they can simply and authentically be and express themselves.
 So we kindly ask that visitors to the Floating to respect the boundaries set by us or by a specific group if they see the safer space sign.

 Always work to be done!
 Ask us!

 For those we didn’t know of yet and want to host a learning format themselves, please contact the program team.
-Our topics are urban practice and visions for better cities – but that’s a field with a lot of sides to it.
+Our topics range from situated urban practice, climate challenges, ethics of care, environmental humanities, ecology to visions for better cities.
 Contact email@example.com

 We are working on our web accessibility so that everyone can perceive, understand, navigate, and interact with our website.
 Thank your for your patience!